 At the top of the ridge the Pogson Trig Trail meets the Quarry Firetrail, which descends from the end of Quarry Road in Dural to Stewart Avenue in Hornsby.
 At the junction is the Pogson Trig Station (TS3765), or at least the concrete base of the old trig point.

 From the junction you can continue another 0.9km before reaching a gate, which marks the start of a closed section.
 The firetrail and a section of the Great North Walk was controversially closed in 2015 due to “unacceptable risk” from the Hornsby Rifle Range.
 You can still use the trail, but prior permission is needed by calling the Rifle Range on 0417 201 606.
 Hence this walk is the “loop that isn’t” – without approval you shouldn’t continue through this section, although before 2015 the same route was deemed safe.
+You can return the same way from here, or with permission continue along the Quarry Firetrail to complete one half of the Pogson Trig Loop.

 On the other side of the “danger zone”, the Quarry Firetrail descends quite steeply to the junction with the Tunks Trail (which forms part of the Great North Walk) and the Tunks Ridge campground.